project-game-frame/PrisonBreak/README.md

 -
 1. Artistic rendering for the prison & its objects
 2. establish state booleans for all screens.
 Ex. (state MainMenu, state Settings, state Paused)
+3. decide what functions the game will have
+4. establish  the Window Size.
+5. have fun!!!!